Student Loan Relief: 5 Options to Keep in Mind

 If you can’t afford the minimum payment for the standard repayment option, or if you’d just like to start out paying less on your student loans each month, you can look into seeing if your lender offers income-based payments.
 Income-based payments will be calculated based on how much you earn and may increase as you earn more.

-Another similar type of repayment or relief option is the Federal graduated plan.
+Another similar type of repayment or student loan relief option is the Federal graduated plan.
 This plan is eligible for students who have Direct and Stafford subsidized and unsubsidized loans and PLUS loans.
 With this plan, your minimum payment will start out low and increase every two years.
 You may pay more interest with this type of plan compared to with the standard plan, but it’s a great option for graduates who may not have a lot of money to put toward student loans at the beginning of their term while they’re still searching for a new job.

 There is also a Pay As You Earn plan (PAYE) that was passed by President Obama in December of 2012.
 If you have Federal student loans that were disbursed after 2007 and are undergoing a financial hardship, you may qualify for this option.
 Payments are determined by your adjusted gross income.
 Applicants who utilize this program will have an extended term to pay back their loans and they will also be eligible for student loan forgiveness.